About ISACS > Meet the Staff

 In the mid-1980’s I spent three years at the International School of Amsterdam as Upper School Head and Assistant Director.
 There I learned the value of a global perspective.
 I also determined that the independent headship was the ideal job for me – it would give me the opportunity to work directly with students and teachers, the crucial players in any school, as well as the Board and parents, who make everything possible.
 After 23 years as head of my alma mater (John Burroughs School in St. Louis), and 31 running schools, I am ready and eager to help others do the same in my role at ISACS.

-Having a child graduate from and a child currenlty enrolled at an ISACS school, I am very familiar with the philosophy and structure of independent schools.
-I have volunteered at my children’s school for more than 12 years in areas such as fundraising, event planning, merchandising, and in several positions as Executive Committee member of the Parent Association.
-I am also currently on my church's religious education board.
+My two children attended an ISACS school from preschool through 8th grade, and I am very familiar with the philosophy and structure of independent schools.
+I volunteered at my children’s school in fundraising, event planning, merchandising, and held several positions as Executive Committee member of the Parent Association.
+I continue to volunteer with several organizations as time permits.

 Coordinator of Accreditation Services